 On the evidence and the pleadings before this court, at the very least, in my view, the Respondent can be said to manage an institution which provides for education of children in the development of mental or physical powers and/or the moulding of some aspects of character.
-447 (emphasis added)
+456

-(c) Education as a service?
+(b) Education as a service?